sinch/ios-call-your-twitter-friends/README.md

 }
 ```

-Great, now we have a call variable for the call screen, as well as a way to set it.
+Great!
+Now we have a call variable for the call screen, as well as a way to set it.
 Go back to **AppDelegate.m** and add the following method to handle incoming calls:

 ```objective-c
 - (void)client:(id<SINCallClient>)client didReceiveIncomingCall:(id<SINCall>)call {